FAQs

 As the warning on the buckets reminds us, there is a risk of drowning so please locate them in areas out of reach or under supervision.

 We have two types of lids; one cannot be easily removed.
-If you have curious creatures in your family and community, you likely want the ones that fit tightly!
+If you have curious creatures in your family and community, you’ll want the ones that fit tightly!
+We are currently designing for elementary schools and rolling out new lids that tie to the buckets.